 The Alyeska Aerial Tram is a three-to-seven minute scenic ride from The Hotel Alyeska to 2,300 ft in elevation and the top of Mt.
 Alyeska.
-From the Tram, you can see miles in all directions – including views of the Turnagain Arm, up to seven “hanging” glaciers and endless peaks deep into the Chugach Mountain range.
+From the Tram, you can see for miles in all directions – including views of the Turnagain Arm, up to seven “hanging” glaciers, and endless peaks deep into the Chugach Mountain range.
 Don’t forget to look down!
 In the summer months, moose and bear sightings are common on our aerial tram rides, too.

 |Scenic Foot Passenger Rates||Tram Ticket||Dine & Ride Ticket

 |Senior (60 - 69)||$22||$32|